Conquest dynasty: CCP rejection of the concept

-The History of Qing is a project initiated by the late historian Dai Yi and sponsored by the State Council of the People's Republic of China since 2002 for an official history of the Qing dynasty, as a revision of the 1928 Draft History of Qing.
+The History of Qing is an academic project initiated by the late historian Dai Yi and sponsored by the State Council of the People's Republic of China since 2002 for an official history of the Qing dynasty, as a revision of the 1928 Draft History of Qing.
 In November 2023, Taisu Zhang of Yale Law School stated that he had learnt the work eventually failed to pass political review.
-Following the review failure, Xi Jinping, general secretary of the Chinese Communist Party (CCP), requested scholars working on the project to make changes to the tome to better align with Xi's vision for the future.
-According to historian Pamela Kyle Crossley, the CCP under Xi has rejected the concept of conquest dynasties because it could encourage separatist sentiments in Tibet and Xinjiang as well as advance calls for Taiwanese independence.
+Following the review failure, the authorities requested scholars working on the project to make changes to the tome to better align with the vision of Xi Jinping, the general secretary of the Chinese Communist Party.
+According to historian Pamela Kyle Crossley, the CCP under Xi has rejected the concept of "conquest dynasties" due to concern that it could encourage separatist sentiments in Tibet, Xinjiang and Inner Mongolia as well as advance calls for Taiwanese independence.
 Crossley further stated that "[a]ccording to Xi Jinping, there have been no conquests in Chinese history.
 Only happy unifications with people aspiring to be Chinese."

+List of non-Han dynasties

+This list includes only the major dynasties of China ruled by non-Han ethnicities, there were many other such dynastic regimes that ruled an area historically or currently associated with "China" not shown in this list.
+Also, not all non-Han regimes are seen as conquest dynasties, and many of them are considered "infiltration dynasties" by Karl August Wittfogel.